Olympic star's East Yorkshire cycle race cancelled

 Humberside Police have not so far commented.

-The race was scheduled to take place on Sunday and had attracted more than 70 riders from across the UK, including Trott who won gold medals for the team pursuit and the omnium at the London games.'Not acceptable'
+The race was scheduled to take place on Sunday and had attracted more than 70 riders from across the UK, including Trott who won gold medals for the team pursuit and the omnium at the London games.

 Mr Prendergast said the club had run many events over the years without closing roads.
 He claimed that the police had only made the demand earlier this week.